-Contains a magnetically confined linear plasma device with a plasma column 5cm in diameter, 1.4m long, axial magnetic field 0.2T densities in excess of 1019m-3 and temperatures up to 10eV.
-This lab will also be used for basic plasma studies and the development of instrumentation and plasma diagnostics for tokamaks, especially the UK's MAST tokamak (at Culham Science Centre in Oxfordshire).
+Contains a magnetically confined linear plasma device with a plasma column 5 cm in diameter, 1.4 m long, axial magnetic field 0.2 T densities in excess of 1019 m-3 and temperatures up to 10 eV.
+This source is used for basic plasma studies and the development of instrumentation and plasma diagnostics for tokamaks, especially the UK's MASTU tokamak (at Culham Science Centre in Oxfordshire).

 Low-pressure plasma etching is extensively used in processing semiconductor materials for the micro-electronics industry

 A high-power Nd:YAG laser interacting with a metal target in a PE-PLD